Hearing Loss FAQ

 Late-deafened refers to folks who learned speech first before losing most or all of their hearing later in life either suddenly or gradually.
 Sometimes technologies can help.
 Late deafened adults are more likely to use captions rather than ASL.
 In addition to HLAA-WA, you may find useful resources at ALDA.org, the Association of Late Deafened Adults.

-I have a ringing, whooshing in my ears — do I have tinnitus?
+I have a ringing, whooshing sound in my ears — do I have tinnitus?
 Is this a type of hearing loss?

 If you hear ringing, buzzing, clicking, roaring or other noises that others don’t hear, you may have tinnitus.